dilie/ASM-challenge/README.md

 # ASM-challenge
-This is a website I build to track Salmonella outbreak using genomic data (from FASTQ to SNPs to phylogeny)
+This is a website I build to track Salmonella outbreak using genomic data.

+The bioinformatics pipeline included the following main steps:
+* Align FASTQ files to the reference genome with BWA
+* Sort BAM files with Samtools
+* Call SNPs with BCFtools
+* Annotate SNPs with BCFtools (and GFF and GenBank files)
+* Infer phylogeny with FastTree/IQ-Tree
+* Develop Website with D3, JQuery, and JavaScript